-- you feel cold in your hands or feet you feel dizzy or lightheaded - you have a slow or irregular heartbeat - you feel very weak or tired you have trouble breathing - you feel sleepy or drowsy you have stomach pains, nausea or vomiting that, combined with the metformin, led to the lactic acidosis.
-Tell your doctor if - you have any of the following, because you have a higher chance for getting lactic acidosis with metformin hydrochloride tablets if you: have severe kidney problems, or your kidneys are affected by certain take the medicine for a while.
-Taking your medicine with meals can help reduce these side effects.
-Tell your doctor if the side effects bother you a lot, last for more than a few weeks, come back after they've gone away, or start later in therapy.
-You may need a lower dose or need to stop taking the medicine for a
+- you feel cold in your hands or feet

+- you feel dizzy or lightheaded

+- you have a slow or irregular heartbeat

+- you feel very weak or tired you have trouble breathing

+- you feel sleepy or drowsy

+- that, combined with the metformin, led to the lactic acidosis.
+Tell your doctor if you have any of the following, because you have a higher chance for getting lactic acidosis with metformin hydrochloride tablets if you: - have severe kidney problems, or your kidneys are affected by certain x-ray tests that use injectable dye have liver problems - drink alcohol very often, or drink a lot of alcohol in short-term "binge" get dehydrated (lose a large amount of body fluids).
+This can happen - if you are sick with a fever, vomiting, or diarrhea.
+Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids have surgery - have a heart attack, severe infection, or stroke more than a few weeks, come back after they've gone away, or start later in therapy.
+You may need a lower dose or need to stop taking the medicine for a short period or for good.